 Skip to content

-Eye Drop Cap Color Codes
+Eye Drop Cap Color Chart

-AAO cap color coding and why it matters
+The AAO cap color coding system

 Cap color is a helpful cue, but it is not a substitute for verifying the label.
 Safety-critical distinctions such as tan caps (anti-infectives) versus pink caps (steroids) should be reinforced in counseling to reduce the risk of using a steroid on infectious keratitis.
 Red caps identify mydriatics and cycloplegics, and patients should be told these drops will dilate the pupil, blur near vision, and increase light sensitivity.